 A number of staff whose contractual place of work is in Oxford have been temporarily working overseas during the pandemic because circumstances required them to do so or where they have had informal permission from their department/faculty to do so for other reasons.

-As part of the University’s return to on-site working, those staff should now be preparing to return to the UK and be available to work in-person when required to do so.
+Those staff should now return to the UK and be available to work in-person when required to do so.

-In-person teaching will recommence in Michaelmas term and there is a clear expectation that all staff who teach will be in Oxford working in their departments and faculties from the start of term.
-Research which has been limited during the pandemic is also restarting, and research staff are also expected to return to their laboratories and research groups from the start of term.
+In-person teaching will recommence in Michaelmas term and there is a clear expectation that all staff who teach will be in Oxford working in their departments and faculties during term-time.
+Research which had been limited during the pandemic has also restarted, and research staff are also expected to be in their laboratories and research groups.

 Other staff will also normally be required for in-person working for all or part of the week as part of local plans for returning to business as usual.